mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Before transferring data to the cloud : Always encrypt the data

   Use this feature to encrypt your data before moving it to Dropbox.
+You can encrypt all data before transferring it to the cloud, using the Advanced Encryption Standard (AES) and an encryption key you provide.
+The key will be stored in the systems keychain.
+You cannot set the encryption key if ther is cloud activity.

 ### When authorizing MAMP PRO with Dropbox : Use in-app webview

-  View the Dropbox login page directly through the MAMP PRO app.
+  If your default web browser is not set to Safari you may experience trouble authorizing MAMP PRO with Dropbox or  switching accounts.
+Temporarily switching to Safari as your default browser or temporarily activating this option remedies these problems.

 ### Unattended transfers : Prevent sleeping during cloud activity

-  Prevent sleeping when transferring data to and from the cloud.
+  If there is cloud activity MAMP PRO can prevent your computer from going into sleep mode.
+After all cloud activity has been finished MAMP PRO no longer prevents sleep mode.

 ---